OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Themes/README.md

 ## Rendering logic

 ### Loading the portfolio from the database
-When the url `/portfolio` is requested, a custom action is called to render the content item that is associated with this url.
-The url got associated with the portfolio thanks to the __Aurotoute__ part that provides this mecanism.
-The autoroute registers a custom url and store the associated content item id.
-At this point the action will issue a database request to load the portfolio in its integrality, which means including the projects as this is how it was modeled with the __Bag__ part.
+When the url `/portfolio` is requested, a custom action is called to render the content item that is associated with this URL.
+The URL got associated with the portfolio thanks to the __Aurotoute__ part that provides this mechanism.
+The autoroute registers a custom URL and stores the associated content item id.
+At this point the action will issue a database request to load the portfolio in its entirety, including the projects, as this is how it was modeled with the __Bag__ part.

 ### How a Content Item is displayed
 With the portfolio in memory, the theming engine is invoked to render the content item.
 What happens at that moment is that all the components which want to participate in the rendering of a content item are invoked (the Display Drivers), and each component can return an object representing what to render (the Shapes).

 In our case, the __Title__ and __Bag__ parts are provided by custom modules that have specific a __Display Driver__ for each of these parts.
 Then another display driver will be invoked for each __Text__ field.
-Recursively the __Bag__ part will invoke all available display drivers to render the `Project` content items it owns.
+The __Bag__ part will invoke all available display drivers recursively, to render the `Project` content items it owns.

 Each of these drivers return one or more shapes that are added to named zones (or sections) of a global __Shape__ called the `Content` shape.